bloock/bloock-identity-managed-api/README.md

       This command fetches the latest version of the Bloock Identity Managed API image from [DockerHub](https://hub.docker.com/repository/docker/bloock/managed-api/general).
 We maintain a Docker repository with the latest releases of this repository.

 2. **Create a `config.txt` File:**

     - In your project directory, create a `config.txt` file.
 You can use a text editor of your choice to create this file.

     - This file will contain the configuration for the API, including environment variables.
-Refer to the [Configuration](#variables) section for a list of environment variables and their descriptions.
+Refer to the [Variables](#variables) section for a list of environment variables and their descriptions.

     - In the `config.txt` file, define the environment variables you want to configure for the API.
 Each environment variable should be set in the following format:
-      ```toml
+      ```txt
       VARIABLE_NAME=VALUE
       ```

     - Here's an example of what your `config.txt` file might look like:

-      ```toml
+      ```txt
       BLOOCK_DB_CONNECTION_STRING=file:bloock?mode=memory&cache=shared&_fk=1
       BLOOCK_API_KEY=your_api_key
       BLOOCK_WEBHOOK_SECRET_KEY=your_webhook_secret_key
       BLOOCK_CLIENT_ENDPOINT_URL=https://bloock.com/endpoint/to/send/file
       ```

-    Note: For the BLOOCK_DB_CONNECTION_STRING environment variable, you have the flexibility to specify your own MySQL or PostgreSQL infrastructure.
+      > **NOTE:** For the **BLOOCK_DB_CONNECTION_STRING** environment variable, you have the flexibility to specify your own MySQL or PostgreSQL infrastructure.
 Clients can provide their connection string for their database infrastructure.
-See the [Database](#database) section for available connections.
+See the [Database](#database-support) section for available connections.

-    - Now, here's how Docker and Viper work together to use these environment variables

 3. **Run the Docker Image with Environment Variables:**